 RESTORATION

 The act of preservation is a quarrel with the conditions of time.
-Since the dawn of civilization the human race has consciously pursued permanence, unconsciously building on the wreckage of what came before.
-Our efforts to stave off the inevitable in a fundamental sense just hastens it: preserving is by definition intervening in a native state of flux.
+Our effort to stave off the inevitable in a fundamental sense just hastens it: preserving is by definition intervening in a native state of flux.

 To restore a work is to knowingly tamper and alter, to work responsively and correctively with natural and man-made ravages of time and chance.
 The struggle itself is where a work is renewed: the point at which the finite object meets the infinite world it represents, a continuous act of destruction and regeneration.